singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 An entry in the registry is a container.yaml file that lives in the ``registry`` folder.
 You should create subfolders based on a package name.
 Multiple versions will be represented in the same file, and will install to the admin user's module folder with version subfolders.
-E.g., Python would look like:
+E.g., two registry entries, one for python (a single level name) and for tensorflow (a more nested name) would look like
+this:

 .. code-block:: console

-    ./registry
-        python/
+    registry/
+    ├── python
+    │       └── container.yaml
+    └── tensorflow
+        └── tensorflow
-          container.yaml
+            └── container.yaml

 And this is what gets installed to the modules folder, where each is kept in